 Why Life Insurance is Not The Only (or Best) Way Secure your Children’s Future

 Without getting into the Fiqh rulings of Life insurance, here’s why life insurance doesn’t make sense.
 Life insurance is a form of insurance that pays out a sum of money either on the death of the insured person or after a set period.
 It remains active for a specific term, a time, then it expires.
 So if you are 25 years old and buy a 25-year policy for example, then you reach 50 years of age and haven’t died then you’re out all the money you placed in that policy.
 Essentially, the insurance company says “Give me your money and I will guarantee that if you meet certain stipulations, I’ll give you some money back later.
 But if you don’t, you don’t get anything”.
-They then take your money and invest it in a pool, then pay dividends and profits to their shareholders.
+They then take your money and invest it in a pool that does stuff like buy Tesla shares, then pay dividends and profits to their shareholders.

 Another type of life insurance, called “Whole and Universal” insurance combines term insurance with some form of savings or investment that can be cashed out later.
 The insurance company says: “You have a need, I have a need, let’s pool our money.
 When we put all our money together if any of us have a claim that needs to be paid, we’ll pay it out of the investment pool, otherwise, we’ll just invest the money we’ve gathered.”
 What they don’t tell you is that they get a sizable commission for selling these policies to you.
 This means that your policy takes an instant hit once you open it.
 Additionally, the returns on these policies are poor.